opeeyum/CS_Subjects/COA/1_Basics_COA.md

    - Output Devices

  - ### Other Components
-   - System Buses

-     Connection lines between two devices within the Computer System, for comunication.
+   - **System Buses**: Connection lines between two devices within the Computer System, for communication.
 There will muliple lines as one line transfers only one bit.

      Types of System Buses:
      - Address Bus: Address bus is **Uni-Directional**, From CPU to Memory/IO devices.